dovecot/documentation/source/configuration_manual/proxy_settings.rst

    login_trusted_networks = 10.0.0.0/8

 Include Dovecot Proxy's IP addresses/network so they can pass through the session ID and the client's original IP address.
-If Open-Xchange is connecting to Dovecot Directors, it's also useful to provide OX's IPs/network here for passing through its session ID and the web browser's original IP address.
+If OX AppSuite is used, it's also useful to provide AppSuite's IPs/network here for passing through its session ID and the web browser's original IP address.

 .. code-block:: none